aelliott/expressioneditor/README.txt

-At the moment there is no automated build process, so Expression Editor requires the development libraries of Qt4.6+ or the Qt4.6+ SDK (which contains the required libraries and QtCreator a C++/Qt IDE).
-It also requires a build toolchain (compiler, linker, etc).
+At the moment there is no automated build process, so Expression Editor requires the development libraries of Qt4.6+ or the Qt4.6+ SDK (which contains the required libraries and QtCreator a C++/Qt IDE), the development libraries for PCRE (and pcrecpp), and it requires a build toolchain (compiler, linker, etc).

 On windows this should be fine if you install the SDK, on Linux many distros include the build essentials in the default packages, but there